heremaps/xyz-documentation/docs/cli/cli.md

 !!! tip "Use streamingn for faster upload"

-        Using streaming via the `-s` option will significantly reduce the time required to upload CSV files of any size.
+        Using streaming via the `upload -s` option will significantly reduce the time required to upload CSV files of any size.
 Standard, non-streaming mode is useful for troubleshooting.

 ##### Upload and stream large CSV and GeoJSON files

-You can also upload CSV and GeoJSON files to your XYZ space by using `-s` -- this will stream the file and avoid Node memory errors, and will be considerably faster than the standard upload method.
+To upload very large CSV and GeoJSON files to your XYZ space, use `-s` -- this will stream the file and avoid Node.js memory errors, and will be considerably faster than the standard upload method.

     here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s